 Variable Life Insurance

-Variable Life is considered an investment product purchased by the consumer and therefore represents a securities contract regulated by the Federal Government and must be sold with a prospectus.
+Variable Life Insurance is considered an investment product purchased by the consumer, and therefore, represents a securities contract regulated by the Federal Government and must be sold with a prospectus.

 *A permanent policy's cash value can be used to pay premiums, or may be accessed via loans or withdrawals.
 Policy loans and withdrawals will reduce cash values and death benefits, and may cause the policy to lapse.
 Additional premium payments may be required to keep the policy in force.
 Withdrawals may be subject to a surrender charge.
 Withdrawals and any unpaid loans are subject to ordinary income tax and, if taken prior to 59 1/2, a 10% federal additional tax.